lemasam/Food-Recipe/README.md

 ## Description:

-It's a Javascript program that prompts user to enter values in below three challenges:
+It's a Javascript program that prompts user to search meal of they choice and click on recipe in order to get indtruction on ingredients needed for your meal.

 ## Resources